andy-guttridge/tribehub_drf/testing.md

 </p>

 ### Test 28
-When authenticated as user *family2c* (does not have family admin permission -  but should be  able to change own profile), a PUT request made with the following JSON should result in the `display_name` field for user *family2c* being changed in the database to *family2c_test_change* and the image url being saved as `test_change`.
+When authenticated as user *family2c* (does not have family admin permission -  but should be  able to change own profile), a request made with the following JSON should result in the `display_name` field for user *family2c* being changed in the database to *family2c_test_change* and the image url being saved as `test_change`.
 Changes to other fields should not be saved, as they are read-only.

 Submitted JSON:
 ```